jmandel/fhircast-docs/docs/content-sharing-research.md

 The context will contain a Bundle in an updates key which contains one or more resources as entries in the Bundle.

 The exchange of information is made using a transactional approach using change sets in the `DiagnosticReport-update` event (i.e. not the complete current state); therefore it is essential that applications interested in the current state of exchanged information process all events and process the events in the order in which they were successfully received by the Hub.
-Each `DiagnosticReport-update` event posted to the Hub will be processed atomically by the Hub.
+Each `DiagnosticReport-update` event posted to the Hub SHALL be processed atomically by the Hub.

-The Hub plays a critical role in helping applications stay in sync with the current state of exchanged information.
-On receiving a posted `DiagnosticReport-update` event the Hub will examine the `versionId` of the inbound diagnostic report, which is in the resource's `meta` attribute.
-The Hub compares the `versionId` of the incoming request with the `versionId` the Hub previously assigned to the diagnostic report when it received and processed the previous `DiagnosticReport-open` or `DiagnosticReport-update` request.
-If the incoming `versionId` and last assigned `versionId`  do not match, the message is rejected and the Hub returns an HTTP error status code of 428 (Precondition Required).
-If the `versionId` values match, the Hub proceeds with processing each of the FHIR resources in the Bundle.
-After updating its copy of the current state of exchanged information, the Hub assigns a new `versionId` to the diagnostic report and uses this new `versionId` in the `DiagnosticReport-update` event it forwards to subscribed applications.
-The distributed update event contains the same Bundle resource which was contained in the request.
+The Hub plays a critical role in helping applications stay synchronized with the current state of exchanged information.
+On receiving a posted `DiagnosticReport-update` event the Hub SHALL examine the `versionId` of the inbound diagnostic report, which is in the resource's `meta` attribute.
+The Hub SHALL compare the `versionId` of the incoming request with the `versionId` the Hub previously assigned to the diagnostic report state (i.e, the `versionId` assigned when the previous `DiagnosticReport-open` or `DiagnosticReport-update` request was processed).
+If the incoming `versionId` and last assigned `versionId`  do not match, the message SHALL be rejected and the Hub SHALL return a 4xx/5xx HTTP Status Code.

+If the `versionId` values match, the Hub proceeds with processing each of the FHIR resources in the Bundle and SHALL process all Bundle entries in an atomic manner.
+After updating its copy of the current state of exchanged information, the Hub SHALL assign a new `versionId` to the diagnostic report state and use this new `versionId` in the `DiagnosticReport-update` event it forwards to subscribed applications.
+The distributed update event SHALL contain a Bundle resource with the same Bundle `id` which was contained in the request.

 When a  `DiagnosticReport-update` event is received by an application, the application should respond as is appropriate for its clinical use.
 For example, an image reading application may choose to ignore an observation describing a patient's blood pressure.
 Since transactional change sets are used during information exchange, no problems are caused by applications deciding to ignore exchanged information not relevant to their function.